Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Excitation modes at high-symmetry points

 (ii) The matrix $\mathcal{M} (\kv)$ at the $K_1$ point for (a) overlapping triangular lattices in antiparallel fields is given by

 This matrix consists of two independent blocks---a block corresponding to a spin-$\ua$ particle and a spin-$\da$ hole and a block corresponding to a spin-$\da$ particle and a spin-$\ua$ hole.
 Since the two blocks have identical matrix elements, they show identical eigenenergies, which leads to the two-fold degeneracy at the $K_1$ point.
+For the mode involving a spin-$\ua$ particle and a spin-$\da$ hole [given by $\left(\Ucal_{\ua },\Vcal_{\da }\right)=(1.01, 0.129)$], we present the density profiles and the vortex movement in Fig.\ \ref{fig:mode_highsym}(ii), which exhibits a $\sqrt{3}\times\sqrt{3}$ structure reminiscent of the $120^\circ$ spin structure of an antiferromagnet on a triangular lattice.
+We note that the density changes and thus the amplitude of the vortex displacement are much smaller in the spin-$\da$ component than in the spin-$\ua$ component because $|\Vcal_\da|\ll |\Ucal_\ua|$.